Ryan Izzo: New England Patriots

 Izzo was selected by the New England Patriots in the seventh round (250th overall) of the 2018 NFL draft.
 On September 2, 2018, he was placed on injured reserve.
-Izzo was crucial for the Patriots in reaching Super Bowl LIII where they defeated the Los Angeles Rams 13–3.

 He made his NFL debut and had a three-yard reception in the Patriots' 2019 season-opening 33–3 victory over the Pittsburgh Steelers.
 Izzo became the 73rd different player to catch a touchdown pass from Tom Brady, scoring on a 10-yard play in the Patriots' week 5 33–7 victory over the Washington Redskins.
 Izzo missed multiple games in 2019 because of illness and various injuries including a concussion.

 Izzo entered the 2020 season as the Patriots starting tight end.
 He started the first 12 games before being placed on injured reserve on December 10, 2020.

 Houston Texans

 On March 18, 2021, Izzo was traded to the Houston Texans for a seventh round pick in the 2022 NFL draft.
 He was waived on August 31, 2021.